ENM Relationships: What is ethical non-monogamy?

 3

 Customized intimacy: ENM provides an opportunity for partners to tailor their relationships to meet their unique needs.
 Different partners may fulfill various emotional, intellectual, or physical aspects, creating a more customized and fulfilling experience.
-“Each of us can get stuck in sexual scripts in a relationship with one partner and not feel clear on how to experiment or try something new with them, for fear of causing relationship distress,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Expert at Paired.
+“Each of us can get stuck in sexual scripts in a relationship with one partner and not feel clear on how to experiment or try something new with them, for fear of causing relationship distress,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.
 “So as relationships are dynamic and changing, having someone new to engage with sexually can often allow people a new sense of freedom to explore and now feel limited to the same patterns of connection.”

 4